DerToaster1138/EVEOnlineHelper/README.md

 # EVEOnlineHelper
 Utility Library for the Video Game EVE Online by CCP Games.

-Icludes a Marketscanner and Marketorder based Display
+Includes a Marketscanner and Marketorder based Display

 To Come: